thoughtspot/thoughtspot.github.io/_admin/setup/use-agreement.md

 ## Use agreement notifications

-When you upgrade your cluster to 6.2, or when there is a new version of the use agreement, you receive notifications about the use agreement.
+When you upgrade your cluster to 6.2, or when there is a new version of the use agreement later, you receive notifications about the use agreement.
+You do not receive notifications about the use agreement with every software upgrade, just with upgrades that include changes to the use agreement.
 Administrators receive the following notification, which allows them to accept the use agreement:

 ![Administrator notification]({{ site.baseurl }}/images/use-agreement-admin-warning.png "Administrator notification")